fingerprintjs/fingerprintjs/readme.md

 See more details and learn how to run the library in old browsers in the [documentation article](docs/browser_support.md).

-## Contribution
+## Contributing

-See the [contribution guidelines](contributing.md) to learn how to start a playground, test and build.
+See the [contributing guidelines](contributing.md) to learn how to start a playground, test and build.